afu1t/mgt4250sping2024/README.md

 3. How has the stock price of NVDA evolved over time, and are there specific months with notable price fluctuations?
 ### Importance Statement
 These questions are relevant because:
-1. Unicorn stocks are becoming more prevelent as tech start-ups are breaking the $1B dollar barrier.
-It is important to identify trends, and with the correct data predictive model, unicorn companies can be identified before there $1B dollar valuation.
+1. Unicorn stocks are becoming more prevalent as tech start-ups are breaking the $1B dollar barrier.
+It is important to identify trends, and with the correct data predictive model, unicorn companies can be identified before their $1B dollar valuation.
-2. Nvidia's breakout in 2023 quickely propelled them to a market leader in the tech industry, stock data should be studied to see if NVDA's earnings can be sustainable over the next few years
+2. Nvidia's breakout in 2023 quickly propelled them to a market leader in the tech industry, stock data should be studied to see if NVDA's earnings can be sustainable over the next few years
-3. Visualizing long term stock data can reveal unseen trends and can provide insights if the stock is over or under valued
+3. Visualizing long term stock data can reveal unseen trends and can provide insights if the stock is over or undervalued

 [Investopedia Unicorn Stocks Article](https://www.investopedia.com/terms/u/unicorn.asp)